Pavan-Katravath/reports/README.md

 # Notification Report Service

 A serverless notification report generation service built for Vercel, compatible with the collab project's notification.report API.
-This service generates PDF reports using Puppeteer and can handle DPG, Thermal/Power, and DCPS report types.
+This service generates PDF reports using PDFKit and can handle DPG, Thermal/Power, and DCPS report types.

 ## Features

 - 🚀 Serverless architecture optimized for Vercel
-- 📄 PDF generation using Puppeteer
+- 📄 PDF generation using PDFKit
-- 🎨 Customizable HTML templates
+- 🎨 PDFKit-based report templates
 - 🔧 Modular design with separate helpers and templates
 - 🛡️ Comprehensive error handling
 - 🌐 CORS support for cross-origin requests
 - 📊 Compatible with collab project's API structure
+- ☁️ Automatic S3 upload for generated PDFs
+- 🔗 Returns S3 URLs for PDF access

 ## Project Structure